Eight fragments from letters by Vincent van Gogh for baritone and string quartet (op. 84, 1985)

 I.

-I feel a strength within me, a fire that I must not extinguish but stoke, although I do not know to what end it will lead me and would not be surprised if it were a dark one.
+I feel a force in me - a fire that I must not put out, but must keep ablaze, although I don't know to what end it is leading me and I dare say, a sombre one would not surprise me.

 II.

-Outside it is sad; the fields a clay pit of lumps of heavy earth and a little snow; the days mostly with fog and dirt; in the morning and evening the red sun, crows and withered grass and withered, rotting greenery, black bushes and the branches of the poplars and willows sharp as wire against the sad air.
+Outside it is dreary; the fields are a clay-pit all clumpy with heavy earth and a little snow; the days here mostly are misty and dirty; morning and evening the ruddy sun, crows and dried-up grass and withered rotting green; black are the bushes and the twigs of the poplars and the willows sharp as wire rigid against dismal sky.

 III.